What are your areas of expertise?

 What is your background and what are your credentials?

-Before I began pursuing a professional counseling licensure, I established a professional career in the insurance industry as a Business Analyst and Contract Analyst.
+I am a Licensed Mental Health Counselor in the state of Florida.
+I established a professional career in the insurance industry as a Business Analyst and Contract Analyst.
 However, having always feeling led to be a helping professional, I also volunteered my time working with incarcerated youth in a juvenile detention facility.
-When given the opportunity to change careers, I immediately began to pursue my goal, and what I believe to be my calling, as a licensed mental health professional.
-I am currently a registered mental health counselor intern.
-As another way of reaching people, clients or potential clients can also stay connected to me through my blog page thought-therapy.org.
+When given the opportunity to change careers, I immediately began to pursue my goal as a mental health professional.

 What is the reason you decided to get into counseling?